-Previously Phineas served as deputy editor of the Architectural Review and served on the jury of the Civic Trust Awards and Society for the Protection of Ancient Buildings Awards.
-They have also written widely on the intersection of architecture and politics including for the Guardian, the Literary Review, the Independent, Harvard Design Magazine, and DOMUS.
+Previously, Harper co-curated the Oslo Architecture Triennale on the theme of degrowth and served as Deputy Editor of the Architectural Review.
+They also also curated the 19th Architecture Prize of the Land Steiermark in Austria and have served on the juries of the Civic Trust Awards and Society for the Protection of Ancient Buildings Awards.
+They have written widely on the intersection of design and politics including for the Guardian, Dezeen, the Literary Review, the Independent, Harvard Design Magazine, and DOMUS.
+The books they have worked on as contributor, editor and publisher are listed below.

 (c) Kamil Kożuch / Element Urban Talks.
 High res.